ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Reworked blocking for IP ranges, country blocking, and direct IP blocking to minimize server impact when under attack.
 * Improvement: Live traffic better indicates the action taken by country blocking when it redirects a visitor.
 * Improvement: Added support for finding server logs to the Diagnostics page to help with troubleshooting.
-* Improvement: Whitelisted StatusCake IP addresses.
+* Improvement: Allowlisted StatusCake IP addresses.
 * Improvement: Updated GeoIP database.
 * Improvement: Disabling Wordfence now sends an alert.
 * Improvement: Improved detection for uploaded PHP content in the firewall.
 * Fix: Eliminated memory-related errors resulting from the scan on sites with very large numbers of issues and low memory.
 * Fix: Fixed admin page layout for sites using RTL languages.
 * Fix: Reduced overhead of the dashboard widget.
-* Fix: Improved performance of checking for whitelisted IPs.
+* Fix: Improved performance of checking for Allowlisted IPs.
 * Fix: Changes to the default plugin hello.php are now detected correctly in scans.
 * Fix: Fixed IPv6 warning in the dashboard widget.